KNaiskes/backupscript/README.md

-Some of the scripts I wrote to make me a little bit lazier
+Some of the scripts I wrote to make me a little bit lazier, most of them are for my personal servers.